-Complete Component 1 in Autumn term Externally Set Assignment - Spring Term
+Complete Component 1 in Autumn term Externally Set Assignment - This will commence the first week of January and will include:

-- Preparatory work - 10 hours to make a final piece to a set brief.
+- Preparatory work - ➤ 10 hours in a controlled to make a final piece to a set brief.

-- Students should enjoy working in a practical manner - Good attendance is essential - Students must be prepared to work outside class time - This course prepares students for progression to A-Level Art and Design Study
+- Students should enjoy working in a practical manner. - Good attendance is essential. - Students must be prepared to work outside class time and take responsibility for their own work. - This course prepares students for progression to A-Level Art, Craft & Design Study.